ReturnInfinity/BareMetal-OS/README.md

 	./baremetal.sh run

-## Test the install with QEMU via UEFI (Experimental)
+## Test the install with QEMU via UEFI

 	./baremetal.sh run-uefi

-This command relies on `mtools` to create a disk image formatted with FAT.

 ## Build a VMDK disk image for VMware